MaggieDaisy/Easy_Skincare/README.md

 > Colors

 A contrasting blend of a dark background and pastel colors for the features reflecting the classic elegance and simplicity.
-On the other hand white fields for the cards and forms are easy to look at and show clearly core pieces of information.
-Throughout the whole project, main colors were picked from coolors.co, after matching them with the brand logo
+On the other hand white fields for the forms are easy to look at and show clearly core pieces of information.
+Throughout the whole project, main colors were picked from coolors.co, after matching them with the brand logo, in addition, lighter shades of the main colors have been found to apply them to the cards body and toasts.

 <img src="docs/pictures/palette_of_colors.jpg" style="margin: 0;">